 3. Altitude (latitude) adjustments: Loosen the Altitude Lock Knobs.
 Move the polar axis up or down with the large Altitude Adjustment Knob located in the front of the polar axis assembly.
+We have found that using the turnbuckle on the north leg of our pier also can make fine altitude adjustments, if used.

-One turn of the altitude knob is approximately 0.6031 degrees (36.1 arcminutes).
+One turn of the altitude knob is approximately 0.41 degrees (24.6 arcminutes).

 - 4. Continue your azimuth and altitude adjustments until you center Polaris in the polar alignment sight hole.
-At this point, you have achieved a rough polar alignment, which may be sufficient for very casual visual observations, if you are not planning to slew to target objects.
-When the R.A. motor is engaged (the power is plugged in), it will compensate for the rotation of the earth and keep the target object within the low power eyepiece field of view.
-Your target object will slowly drift since polar alignment at this stage is only approximate.
-However, you can make corrections with the N-S-E-W buttons of your keypad controller. - 5.
+At this point, you have achieved a rough polar alignment, which may be sufficient for casual visual observations.
+When the R.A. motor is engaged (the power is plugged in), it will compensate for the rotation of the earth and keep the target object within the eyepiece field of view.
+If your target object slowly drifts, you can make corrections with the N-S-E-W buttons of your keypad controller. - 5.
 Tighten the Altitude Lock Knobs by hand.